hollowdll/hakjdb/docs/api.md

 [Link to the protobuf definitions](../api/v0/kvpb/hashmap_kv.proto)

-StringKVService provides RPCs related to HashMap keys.
+HashMapKVService provides RPCs related to HashMap keys.

 Common gRPC metadata keys for this service's RPCs:
 - `password`: The server password.
 Used for authentication if the server is password protected.
 - `database`: The database to use.
 If omitted, the default database is used.

-RPCs: